obss/sahi/docs/SCRIPTS.md

 python scripts/predict.py --slice_width 256 --slice_height 256 --overlap_height_ratio 0.1 --overlap_width_ratio 0.1 --iou_thresh 0.25 --source image/file/or/folder --model_path path/to/model --config_path path/to/config
 ```

+- Specify postprocess type as `--postprocess_type UNIONMERGE` or `--postprocess_type NMS` to be applied over sliced predictions

+- Specify postprocess match metric as `--match_metric IOS` for intersection over smaller area or `--match_metric IOU` for intersection over union

+- Specify postprocess match threshold as `--match_thresh 0.5`

+- Add `--class_agnostic` argument to ignore category ids of the predictions during postprocess (merging/nms)

-If you want to export prediction pickles and cropped predictions add `--pickle` and `--crop` arguments.
+- If you want to export prediction pickles and cropped predictions add `--pickle` and `--crop` arguments.
 If you want to change crop extension type, set it as `--visual_export_format JPG`.

+- If you don't want to export prediction visuals, add `--novisual` argument.

-If you want to perform standard prediction instead of sliced prediction, add `--standard_pred` argument.
+- If you want to perform standard prediction instead of sliced prediction, add `--standard_pred` argument.

 ```bash
 python scripts/predict.py --coco_file path/to/coco/file --source coco/images/directory --model_path path/to/model --config_path path/to/config
 ```

 will perform inference using provided coco file, then export results as a coco json file to runs/predict/exp/results.json

-If you don't want to export prediction visuals, add `--novisual` argument.

 ## `coco2yolov5.py` script usage: